nomentsoa-andrianjatovo/laravel-smarty/README.md

 # laravel-smarty
-A very lightweight integration of Smarty into Laravel for Floowedit CMS
+A very lightweight integration of Smarty into Laravel for Floowedit CMS, easily modifiable for other uses

 ## Installation
 In composer.json: